mike-sierra/deotp/02_navigate.md

     ...or _any_ file starting with `l`:

-        $ ls l*.txt
+        $ ls l*

     - _wildcards_

-1. Less useful, the `?` wildcard matches a single character.
+1. Not as common, the `?` wildcard matches a single character.
 This lists text files that have single-character filenames except for the extension: